 Experience & Education

-Producer, Mixer for Gabo Lugo Sound DesignJuly 2002 to Present (over 15 years)
+Producer, Mixer for Gabo Lugo Sound DesignJuly 2002 to Present (about 17 years)

 Music media & post-production for film